 Tip: Grapeseed oil can go bad faster than other oils.
 One tell-tale sign is the smell.
 Make sure to check there is no sour smell before using it in a recipe.

 You’ve probably heard of flax seeds – either in powder form or their original seed form.
-You may have even had a smoothie or two with a form of flax in it.
+You may even have a smoothie or two with some flax seeds in it.
 What about flax oil?

 If you enjoy the taste of flax seeds or flax powder, this will be a good choice for you.
-This alternative will be a great choice if you’re looking to replace toasted sesame oil, which is typically used as a topper/for taste.
+This alternative will be a great choice if you’re looking for a toasted sesame oil substitute, which is typically used as a topper/for taste.

 Due to the low smoke point in this oil, it’s advised to avoid cooking with it.
 It’s instead intended to be drizzled over foods or perhaps added to a healthy smoothie.